GerritCodeReview/plugins_replication/src/main/resources/Documentation/about.md

 local path as replication target.
 This makes e.g. sense if a network share is mounted to which the repositories should be replicated.

+In multi-primary scenario, any replication work which is already in-flight or completed by the other nodes is not performed to avoid extra work.
+This is because, the storage for replication events is shared between multiple primaries.(The storage location is specified in the config using: `replication.eventsDirectory`).

 Replication of account data (NoteDb)
 ------------------------------------